almachelouche/middleman/content/email/AU/Service_Reminder/012 Template Refresh/pom_everest.md

 [[module]]
 path='email_modules/preheader'

-	preheader='''Our Ford-trained technicians are ready to ensure your Ford is in top shape
+	preheader='''Our Ford-trained technicians are ready to ensure your Ford is in top shape'''
-'''

 [[module]] #Header Logo
 path='email_modules/header/logo'